Moors-Code/Eosinophils_scRNASeq/README.md

 The preprint is available here: .

-This repository contains the code associated with the manuscript.
+This repository contains the code for the analysis of the scRNAseq datasets available here: .